marekbujko/Netryx-OpenSource-Next-Gen-Street-Level-Geolocation/README.md

 1. Select **Create** mode
 2. Enter the center coordinates (latitude, longitude) of the area you want to index
 3. Set the search radius (start with 0.5–1km for testing, 5–10km for production)
-4. Set grid resolution (8 is a good default — higher = denser coverage)
+4. Set grid resolution (300 is a good default — higher = denser coverage, please dont tamper with this)
 5. Click **Create Index**

 **Indexing time estimates:**